victorgarciaesgi/regle/docs/src/core-concepts/modifiers.md

 Validation groups let you merge fields properties under one, to better handle validation status.

-You will have access to your declared groups in the `regle.$groups` object
+You will have access to your declared groups in the `r$.$groups` object

 ```ts twoslash
 // @noErrors